 The project corridor passes through three municipalities within Monroe County: Stroud Township to the west, the Borough of Stroudsburg and the Borough of East Stroudsburg to the east.
-The project limits run from just west of the 303 interchange to east of exit 307 and the Brodhead Creek bridge in East Stroudsburg.
-The project area includes the 303, 304, 305, 306 and 307 interchanges.
+The project limits run from just west of the Exit 303 interchange to east of Exit 306 interchange and the Brodhead Creek bridge in East Stroudsburg.
+The project area includes the exits 303, 304, 305, 306 and 307 interchanges.
 (See Figure 1)

 I-80 is classified as an urban interstate and serves as a major east/west limited-access highway and through the project area, includes two lanes in each direction with a median barrier, with variable inside and outside shoulder widths.
 (See Existing Typical Section)

-In 2005, PennDOT completed the I-80 Corridor Study which provided a broader study of the I-80 corridor project area from Exit 293 (I-380) to Exit 310 (Delaware Water Gap).
-Of the earlier study’s conclusions and recommendations, was to advance this particular segment from Exit 303 (PA 611) to Ext 307 (PA 611/PA 191) to further study, design and environmental clearance to construction.
-For additional information, please refer to the excerpt provided here: I-80 Corridor Study Excerpt
+In 2009, PennDOT completed the I-80 Corridor Study which provided a broader look at the I-80 corridor project area from Exit 293 interchange (I-380) to Exit 310 interchange (Delaware Water Gap).
+This earlier study recommended to advance the particular segment from Exit 303 interchange (PA 611) to Exit 307 interchange (PA 611/PA 191) to further study, design and environmental clearance for construction.